Mathnerd314/stroscot/docs/Commentary/Parsing.rst

 Parsing
 #######

 Source code by itself is rather difficult to work with.
 To do anything useful, one would prefer to work with the AST or IR.
 Extensible syntax complicates the issue because there is no fixed grammar for the language.
 So we need a parser that can take arbitrary rules.
-And of course once we have a good parser, there is no harm in exposing it in the language, similar to Raku's inline `grammars <https://docs.raku.org/language/grammars.html>`__.
+And of course once we have a good parser, there is no harm in exposing it in the language, similar to Raku's inline `grammars <https://docs.raku.org/language/grammars.html>`__. `Per Vognsen <https://mastodon.social/@zwarich@hachyderm.io/109559009711883166>`__ says lexers (and consequently parsers) can be useful for searching through code and indexing it.
+And also, parser combinator libraries in general are pretty popular, so I'm sure people will write parsers for HTML, JSON, XML, and other common data formats.

 Scannerless generalized parsing
 ===============================